The Call of Cthulhu: Inspiration

-It is also assumed he got inspiration from William Scott-Elliot's The Story of Atlantis (1896) and The Lost Lemuria (1904), which Lovecraft read in 1926 shortly before he started to work on the story.

-Price also notes that Lovecraft admired the work of Lord Dunsany, who wrote The Gods of Pegana (1905), which depicts a god constantly lulled to sleep to avoid the consequences of its reawakening.
+Price also notes that Lovecraft admired the work of Lord Dunsany, who wrote The Gods of Pegana (1905), depicting a god constantly lulled to sleep to avoid the consequences of its reawakening.
 Another Dunsany work cited by Price is A Shop in Go-by Street (1919), which stated "the heaven of the gods who sleep", and "unhappy are they that hear some old god speak while he sleeps being still deep in slumber".